-Do people think there’s something wrong with being shy?
+- Do people think there’s something wrong about being shy?
 Or is it perfectly normal?

-Should you just accept that shyness is the way you are and try to live with it, or should you try to change it if possible?
+- Should you accept that shyness is the way you are and try to live with it?
+Or should you try to change it if possible?

 I’ll answer these questions in this article, but first I’ll start by saying:

 As someone who was extremely shy for most of my life, I think it comes down to this:

 Shyness is not bad, but it’s not helpful either.

 There’a a song called “Ask” by “The Smiths” that goes like this: